MartianColonist/POSEIDON/docs/content/albedo_database.rst

 Surface Albedo References
 ___________________________

-As of POSEIDON v1.4, a fresh install of POSEIDON comes with a surface_reflectivies folder in the inputs folder.
+As of POSEIDON v1.4, a fresh install of POSEIDON comes with a surface_reflectivities folder in the inputs folder.
 This folder contains the pre-included surface albedos (as .txt files) from the following source, where all txt files can be found collected `here <https://github.com/MartianColonist/POSEIDON/tree/dev_bugfix/POSEIDON/reference_data/surface_reflectivities_txt_files/>`_.
 The last portion of the albedo name signifies its source (i.e., _H12 = Hu 2012)